Nyctous Acrylic Tunnel Book Fabrication

 In progress test laser cut with visible warp

 This is likely due to the larger regions of engraving and cutting on the right side and the protective paper still being on the acrylic.
 In some laser cutting processes it is more ideal to leave the protective paper on to prevent acrylic smoke from depositing onto the transparent sections of the acrylic, but I should have removed it here.
-The increased heat from these elements warmed the acrylic up so that it warped and led to several passes to cut fully through.
+The increased heat from these elements unevenly expanded the acrylic so that it warped and required several passes to cut fully through.

-Another issue was the inconsistent engraving in some places, perhaps partially due to the warping, so I will perform the raster engraving in multiple lower power passes for the final cut.
-The differing cloud intensity looks equally bad to me, being relatively even but not a good mix of translucency.
+Another issue was the inconsistent engraving in some places, perhaps partially due to the warping.
+This can be most readily seen on the mountains in the above image.
+To further combat this, I pivoted to performing the raster engraving in multiple lower power passes on the final cut.
+The differing cloud intensity looked equally bad to me, being relatively even but not a good mix of translucency.
+Thus, all final cut patterns would be single outline silhouettes.

 Test cut arranged both closer together and father apart

-For the arrangement of the panes I found I preferred them much more in the father apart spacing.
-I also decided not to change the size of the panes; I was expecting the 5.5 inch by 8.5 inch size to feel small on the test cut, but I found I didnβt mind the overall, felt it fit the amount of detail I was trying to fit into each pane, and would have to reconceptualize the content quantity of each scene at a larger size.
+For the arrangement of the panes I found I preferred them much more in the father apart spacing, about 3 inches between panes.
+I also decided not to change the size of the panes.
+I was expecting the 5.5 inch by 8.5 inch size to feel small on the test cut, but I found instead that it worked overall and the amount of detail fit onto each pane would need to change at a larger size.

 The process for wiring the LEDs worked out without too many roadblocks.
-As planned, I used an Arduino microcontroller and breadboard that I already had on hand, I also used jumper wires with end connectors to not require soldering and enable more rapid iteration on my design.
+As planned, I used an Arduino microcontroller and breadboard that I already had on hand, and I used jumper wires with end connectors to not require soldering for more rapid iteration.
 In order to get varying intensity and asynchronous timing across all the LEDs in my project, I ended up using every output pin available on the Arduino board.
+Some pins were used for multiple LEDs when RGB LEDs did not require some color channels or when there were simply not enough channels without figuring out how to integrate multiplexers.

 Arduino and breadboard wiring layout

-The final week of this project did have to be condensed into the delayed time I had left, but I did manage to create a background of stars as shown below.
+The final week of this project did have to be condensed into the delayed time I had left, but I still managed to create a background of stars as shown below.

 Illuminated rear pane of the tunnel book with holes in black paper acting as stars

 For this final pane, I laser cut another acrylic panel with raster etching across the full surface.
-I then traced circles onto a rendered image of the night sky in CorelDraw and cut that pattern into a piece of black construction paper on the laser cutter.
+I then traced circles onto a rendered image of a real night sky in CorelDraw and cut that pattern into a piece of black construction paper on the laser cutter.

 Overall, the manufacturing process went largely as expected.
 The initial test cut for panes was very helpful for finding problems before the final design, and laser cutting proved very effective in creating a variety of elements from the raster etched panes, supporting rails, and cutout of stars.
 Some additional insights cropped up in the aesthetics of the piece, but the manufacturing turned out exactly as I originally planned.